 From being a meat pie vendor, the poor boy from Bulacan became a bonafide student of Ateneo de Manila with the help of his principalia relatives.

 During this period, the young Goyo stayed at the house of his favorite aunt, Hilaria del Pilar, who happened to be the wife of propagandist and the first Supremo of the Katipunan–Deodato Arellano.

 The secret society was founded in 1892 and Goyo first served as a secret messenger who would distribute pamphlets written by Filipino reformers in Europe.

 Once there was an anti-revolutionary pamphlet entitled “Questions of Great Interest” published by an Augustinian friar.
 For some reason, Goyo and his companions were able to access the sacristy of the Malolos church and secure copies of the said pamphlets.

 They then removed the cover and placed them in the satirical Filipino pamphlets which originally carried the titles “The Vision of Fr.
 Roriguez,” “By Telephone,” “Prayers and Jokes” (Dasalan at Toksohan), “Kai-igat Kayo,” etc.

 When the parish priest distributed the booklets to the congregation and even encouraged them to read it, little did he know that he was actually shooting himself in the foot.
 In other words, their plan to discredit the Propaganda Movement backfired–all because of Goyo’s shrewdness.

-3. He was NOT the youngest general in Aguinaldo’s army.
+3. Gregorio del Pilar was NOT the Youngest General in Aguinaldo’s Army